Working with Singers in the Voice Clinic: From Insecurity to Insight

 Greater clarity when singers describe technical problems

-A grounded framework for linking performance complaints to physiology and clinical reasoning
+A working framework for linking performance complaints to physiology and clinical reasoning

 Increased confidence in working alongside vocal coaches and other professionals without overstepping